i3arnon/MoreAsyncLINQ/README.md

 Applies a right-associative accumulator function over a sequence.
 This operator is the right-associative version of the `Aggregate` operator.

-### Append

-Returns a sequence consisting of the head element and the given tail elements.

 ### Assert

 Asserts that all elements of a sequence meet a given condition otherwise